 Promise is a combination of the personalities of two people I met years ago.
 My recollection of them was so strong that when it came time to develop a main character for the new series I drew from those memories.
 With a little creative license I added something extra to her background, darkening the past enough to add a mysterious note to an otherwise outwardly carefree appearance.
 We all have skeletons in our closets; it’s when they choose to rattle their bones that make our lives interesting.

 As for the town of Auburn Notch?
 I spent many years in New Hampshire, skiing, hiking, and just enjoying the scenery and the hospitality of the wonderful New Englanders.
 I still look forward to every trip back there.
 There is genuineness to the towns I spent time in and the people who make up those towns.
 It was an easy choice for a setting when I was putting together the series.
 I believe location is so important to any story that it should be treated like a character.
 The setting has to make sense of the events.

 Do you have an ideal reader in mind when you write?
 If so, please describe that reader.

 I’ve read mysteries all my life, so the progression to writing them seemed to just happen.
 The readers I hope will enjoy my books are readers quite like myself — people who enjoy whodunits with quirky characters, surprising plot twists, and Aha! moments peppered in throughout the book.
 They enjoy a good puzzle and get to the answer right along with the main character.
 The Auburn Notch Mysteries are a little darker than my Ernie Bisquets Mysteries; they’re English cozies.
 The new series has a bit more suspense to it, something I hope my readers will enjoy as much as I do writing it.

 Please describe your writing routine.

-What advice do you give new writers just starting out?
+What advice do you give writers just starting their careers?